 simulateLM

-simulateLM simulates linear regression data with prespecified values of statistical indexes.
+simulateLM simulates linear regression data with pre-specified values of statistical indexes.

 Syntax